M4steM4/Web-study/JS/README.md

 - JS file under location : Improve HTML Rendering speed, JS resource require 지연 차단
 - Can not refer in IIFE on exterior, If return object binded, can refer that
 - JS primitive data type is immutable value
--Js is objected script language
+- Js is objected script language